-- 4.5 Initial design and engagement on the six schemes would commence immediately, with an aim of implementing schemes within 1-2 years.
+- 6.5 Initial design and engagement on the six schemes would commence immediately, with an aim of implementing schemes within 1-2 years.
 Public consultation and delivery would likely be staggered in order to manage the delivery programme, with an aim of consulting on and implementing neighbouring schemes in a coordinated way.
-This initial work will also include consideration of the indicative scheme boundaries, both in terms of defining controlled areas as well as understanding where larger schemes covering multiple areas may be appropriate. - 4.6 Prioritising all areas of the city and deciding on the appropriate nature of parking controls will require further analysis and evidence gathering, including ensuring alignment with wider city access proposals including enhancements to public transport and active travel as well as potential new charges for driving and/or parking.
-The GCP Executive Board will therefore be asked to consider delivery of a second tranche of schemes next year.

-Alignment with Integrated Parking Strategy and wider programme

-- 4.7 As new schemes are brought forward and delivered, it is important that they align with the objectives and vision set out in the Integrated Parking Strategy.
+This initial work will also include consideration of the indicative scheme boundaries, both in terms of defining controlled areas as well as understanding where larger schemes covering multiple areas may be appropriate for example, in the Romsey area or in the areas adjoining Milton Road. - 6.6 The delivery of schemes in the area around Milton Road will build on the informal engagement that has recently taken place with residents in the Elizabeth and Hurst Park areas as well as the adjoining Ascham Area and Arbury Road. - 6.7 Prioritising all areas of the city and deciding on the appropriate nature of parking controls will require further analysis and evidence gathering, including ensuring alignment with wider city access proposals including enhancements to public transport and active travel as well as potential new charges for driving and/or parking.
+The GCP Executive Board will therefore be asked to consider delivery of a second tranche of schemes next year. - Alignment with Integrated Parking Strategy and Wider Programme - 6.8 As new schemes are brought forward and delivered, it is important that they align with the objectives and vision set out in the Integrated Parking Strategy.
 This includes ensuring schemes balance the needs of all users including residents, as well as rebalancing streets, where appropriate, towards a wider range of uses including supporting uptake of sustainable travel choices.
-The County Council's Highways and Transport Committee will be considering issues relating to permits and policy for residents' parking in July and future schemes will be brought forward in the context of any recommendations made and agreed by the Committee. - 4.8 As controls expand across the city, sustainable transport alternatives will need to be provided including for those who currently park in uncontrolled areas to access employment, educations and services.
+The County Council's Highways and Transport Committee will be considering issues relating to permits and policy for residents' parking in July and future schemes will be brought forward in the context of any recommendations made and agreed by the Committee. - 6.9 As controls expand across the city, sustainable transport alternatives will need to be provided including for those who currently park in uncontrolled areas to access employment, educations and services.
 The delivery of parking controls aligns with the GCP's sustainable transport programme, including the public transport and city access strategy, which will provide people with better, more affordable active travel and public transport alternatives for all or part of their journeys.